zibo-kth/starter-academic-v2/content/home/experience.md

         Responsibilities include:

         * Investigation of tribological behaviour of a diesel engine;
-        * Test bench design for engine leak-down test.
+        * Test bench design for the engine leak-down test.

     #description: Investigation of tribological behaviour of a diesel engine and engine sealing project.